PeterCamilleri/full_dup/README.md

 data that has already been duped.
 Thus even nasty edge cases are handled without any special effort on the part of the application programmer.
 Note though that this also means that it is important that the object id be correctly implemented.
 Fortunately, this is done by default in Ruby.

+If you wish to implement your own object id for your own special classes:
+1. Don't!
-If you implement your own object id for your own special classes, (1) Don't!
-(2) It's all on you to do as good a job as Ruby does and (3) Really DON'T!
-If object_id is broken, then full_dup will also be broken!
+2. It's all on you to do as good a job as Ruby.
+3. Really DON'T!
+If object_id is broken, then full_dup (and a whole lot of other things too) will also be broken!

 ## Family Overview